KaoutharBousbaa1/Fill_the_void/README.md

 # Fill_the_void
 In this project, I have given a set of Tetrominoes, and I have to find a way to assemble them in the smallest possible square.
-Here is a glance about the way I solving this problem using C language.\
+Here is a glance about the way I am solving this problem using C language.\

 1) - Validating the input :
 - Moving the Tetrimino to the top-most left-most positions to find the suitable solution